Quick Answer

 Table of Contents

-Ask any plumber, electrician, or builder what they hate most about running a business, and the answer is almost always the same: paperwork.
+When I started Elite Heating and Plumbing back in 2016, I thought the hardest part of running a business would be the technical work.
+Ask any plumber, electrician, or builder what they hate most about running a business, and the answer is always the same: paperwork.
 Quoting, invoicing, chasing payments, scheduling jobs, updating spreadsheets, sending confirmation texts.
 None of it earns money, but all of it eats time.

 The Federation of Small Businesses found that 14% of UK small businesses spend more than one full working day per week on regulatory paperwork alone.
 That does not include quoting, invoicing, or job scheduling.
 For a 10-person trades firm paying staff an average of £18 per hour, that is over £900 per week vanishing into admin.